student affairs and resources

 American Association of Physicians of Indian Origin-Medical Students / Residents (AAPIO).
 Introduces the Cultures and traditions of India to Temple’s Health Sciences Campus.
 In addition, we provide guidance and support for academic social and cultural inquiries.
 Our goal is to develop a strong collaboration other schools and departments at Temple University’s Health Science Campus.
 Meetings will be held throughout the year.
 New members are always welcome.

 Al-Shifaa Muslim Students Organization.
-Sponsors talks and is involved in a range of community-service activities from tutoring to assisting older adults.
+Al-Shifaa sponsors talks and is involved in a range of community-service activities from tutoring to running health-care clinics and mentoring undergraduate students.
 It also provides information on Muslim cultural events and resources.

 American Medical Women's Association (AMWA).
-Is a national organization dedicated to focusing attention on women's health issues and promoting mutuality among female professional assistance.
+A national organization dedicated to focusing attention on women's health issues and promoting mutuality among female professional assistance.
 The local chapter provides a big sister mentorship program, community education on breast self-exam and speakers and social events throughout the year.

 Basketball.
 Temple University Medical School Basketball Team playing in the Philadelphia Professional School Basketball League.
 Representatives from Philadelphia area in a ten game schedule beginning in January.